WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 For the enginering students, please contact engit-placements [at] unimelb [dot] edu [dot] au.
 For the data science and maths students, please contact science-industry-internships[at] unimelb [dot] edu [dot] au.

+## How flexible are the starting dates?

+We are flexible.
+We aim to keep the same starting dates for everyone to make it easier to put people into the WEHI system, but the actual date you start can be flexible.
+You could start a week or two later if you need to.
+We are also flexible if you need to take time off during the internship as well.

 ## Where are the details I need to fill in my form?

 You can find the information here: